Sergei Lapshin

-Sergei Ivanovich Lapshin (Сергей Иванович Лапшин; born 17 October 1974) is a Russian football coach and a former player.
+Sergei Ivanovich Lapshin (Сергей Иванович Лапшин; born 17 October 1974) is a Russian football coach and a former player who is the manager of FC Peresvet Domodedovo.

 Career

 A product of FC Spartak Moscow's youth football academy, Lapshin joined Russian Premier League side FC Krylia Sovetov Samara on loan after impressing for FC Khimki during 1998.
 He joined Premier League rivals FC Chernomorets Novorossiysk during the next season.

 Lapshin played in the Russian First Division with FC Amkar Perm during the 2000 and 2001 seasons.
 He also played in the Russian Second Division with FC Khimki during the 1998 and 1999 seasons, with FC Kuzbass-Dynamo Kemerovo during the 2002 season, with FC Severstal Cherepovets during the 2003 season, and with FC Spartak Lukhovitsy during the 2004 season.

 He was awarded the gold distinction to the All-Russian sports complex “Ready for Labor and Defense”.